 This dog breed comes from the Dachshund and the Beagle.
 So, the pup will vary in weight and size depending on whether one of its parents was a standard sausage dog or a miniature one.

 The Doxle is an energetic, friendly, and loyal pup.
 It will make a great family dog as long as you’re able to keep up with its energy and be able to give it a lot of attention throughout the day.

 This mixed breed is small to medium in size.
-If the coat takes after the Miniature Poodle, then this crossbreed can be considered hypoallergenic.
+If the coat takes after the Miniature Poodle, then Doxiepoo can be considered hypoallergenic.